2009 Riga riot: Background

+Latvia, which had previously experienced economic growth, found itself grappling with the global economic downturn, depleting central bank reserves, and expectations of a 5% GDP contraction in its GDP for 2009.
+As salaries were projected to decrease and unemployment to rise, public frustration escalated, culminating in the protests.

 Before the riot, the All for Latvia party organized a rally demanding that the President of Latvia dissolve the Saeima as well as call early elections.
 Protesters were concerned mainly with the competence of their political administration, corruption and the economic downturn caused by the 2008 Latvian financial crisis.
 The financial crisis resulted in a recession and an unemployment crisis after Latvia had been the fastest growing economy in Europe for several consecutive years.

+These demonstrations were part of a wider trend in the region, with Greece and Bulgaria also experiencing unrest over similar issues like economic stagnation, poverty, corruption, and problems within the education system.

 Riot

 After the crowd had become violent, some attempted to storm the Saeima but were repulsed by riot police with Mace, truncheons and tear gas.
 After the failed attempt at storming the parliament, ice, rocks and other debris were thrown at government buildings as well as police.
 After the rioters had been dispersed by police they regrouped at Vecrīga where the smashing of windows as well as the looting of shops began.

 Aftermath

-Following the riot, 126 people were arrested and at least 25 injured, although these numbers are disputed.
+Following the riot, 126 people were arrested and at least 30 injured, although these numbers are disputed.
 On February 20, the cabinet of prime minister Ivars Godmanis was dissolved and he resigned his position as head of the government.
 Similar protests took place in Vilnius, Lithuania, three days after the protest in Riga, these protests also ending in similar riots.

 The Social Democratic Party "Harmony" gained considerable popularity after the riots.